 My friends expressed satisfaction with this series – they particularly liked the suffering eyes – but I felt no immediate desire to continue working this way.
 I knew my core market was men and straying too far from that would alienate them.
 I put up a few pieces now and then “for the ladies” such as this -“Moonlight”, but let the matter rest as I felt it was for a female artist to develop it further.

 So I was pleased recently to get to know about a new venture called Dreams Made Flesh run by a Canadian lifestyle domme .
 It is run on the patreon system whereby the contributions fund artists and writers who are developing this field.
 As you can see it’s not just Female Gaze then but Female Ear too, but I believe it’s not just for women anyway.
 Men can enjoy this focus equally and if they care anything about what women like (I mean-isn’t that the scene ?) then it is something that should be sponsored.
-Just now it is a seedling and needs support to help it grow but I’m convinced the demand is there though from those who don’t know this exists or despaired it ever would.

 A few times in the course of my career I have been asked to make posthumous portraits. (for partners or mistresses who have unfortunately passed on)